 Discover it® Cash Back

-Like the Chase Freedom Flex℠, the Discover it® Cash Back features 5% cash back on up to $1,500 spent each quarter that you activate on featured categories of purchases and designated merchants.
-In the third quarter of 2019 (July – September), Discover’s featured bonus categories are restaurants and PayPal.
-Like the Chase Freedom Flex℠, you also have to login once per quarter to activate your bonus categories, and you earn 1% cash back on all non-bonus purchases.
+The Discover it® Cash Back features 5% cash back on up to $1,500 spent each quarter that you activate on featured categories of purchases and designated merchants.
+You also have to login once per quarter to activate your bonus categories, and you earn 1% cash back on all non-bonus purchases.

-However, the Discover it® Cash Back does have a few interesting features that distinguish it from the Chase Freedom Flex℠.
+However, the Discover it® Cash Back does have a few interesting features that distinguish it.
 At the end of a new cardholder’s first year, Discover will match the rewards earned during that year, including the 5 percent bonus categories—giving you an effective 10% cash back.

 In addition, the Discover it® Cash Back has no penalty interest rate or foreign transaction fees, and it will automatically waive your first late payment fee.
 There’s also no annual fee for this card.

 The Target REDcard is a store card that you can only use at Target stores and online at Target.com.
 However, it offers 5 percent off all purchases—with exceptions for gift cards, prescription drugs, and shipping and handling.

 But since many Target locations are both department stores and grocery stores, there’s the potential to get a 5 percent discount on a large variety of purchases throughout the year.